hgeorge82/Marker-Spinner/README.md

 ## Week 5
 Mariam: I showed Mr. Manning the LCD and he was like add a countdown to it now.
 And I was are you serious?, so I did some research and found good sources, and added the countdown.
 After I was done I started to combine my code and my code was officially done!
 I thought I was done, but when I realized that I needed to shut down the whole system, and to do that I needed to divide the voltage between the Pico and the H-bridge driver.
 I had a lot of trouble with that.
 After trying for days I gave up.
 So I went to Mr. Manning and we tried to solve the problem, but we couldn't so we decided to go with 2 cables.
 So currently I am waiting for the cable to come so I can connect it.
 I will also need to commend my code and I will officially be done!

-Hope: This week I worked on creating a better base for our marker spinner.
-Skye met with us and gave me some tips on how to make it easier.
-Instead of making separate parts for the legs and base, I combined them.
-It was a bit challenging because of the dimensions of our base but I figured it out.
-Next week I plan to 3D-print test brackets for our axle and finish up the base and start on the brackets for the markers
+Hope: This week I researched cables to buy for our project.
+I also finished up the box of our base and added the joints for it.
+I struggled a bit with adding the t-slots because the walls were not thick enough.
+Next week I plan to 3D-print test brackets for our axle finish up the base and start on the brackets for the markers

 ### Images